kaiserschmarrn0/araiwm/README.md

 Configuration
 -------------
-araiwm is configured by editing a config file.
-The path to this config file is passed to araiwm as its only cli argument.
-An example araiwm.conf is provided.
+for now, araiwm is configured by editing araiwm.c.

 Installation
 ------------